-The application process for the 2017 intake is now closed.
+The application process for the 2018 intake will open in December.

 This structured Trailblazer Degree Apprenticeship will give successful candidates the opportunity to study for a degree whilst working on exciting and challenging work placements.

 In addition to the mechanical and electronic engineers at Renishaw, our business requires software engineers to write coding and programmes to support the range of products throughout the business.

 As you earn while you learn you will also benefit from a competitive salary, and an excellent benefits package including pension, private medical insurance and onsite gyms.

 What will I do?

 In year 1 you will attend the software apprentice training programme where you will be trained by Software Engineers who are experts in their fields.

 The training is designed to allow you to continually build on the skills that are being taught.
 This ranges from core programming skills, general software design techniques (such as object oriented programming and design methodologies), to project management, business analysis and formalised software development processes, including the Agile process.